Frequently Asked Questions

 Will CTI help me meet my graduation requirements?

 Yes, courses at CTI are counted towards your necessary credits to graduate high school.
 Depending on the classes you take, CTE coursework may be eligible for a 4+1 Regents Pathway.
+In addition, there is now a 4+CDOS Credential Diploma Pathway.
 Speak with your school guidance counselor for more information on course credits and what credits you need to complete high school.